Errata in George Johnson, "The Living World", 7th edition

 this is usually an exergonic reaction as shown in the middle figure.

-The left figure should show a dehydration synthesis of monomers into a polymer,
+The left figure should show a dehydration synthesis of monomers into a polymer, something like this;

 see Figure 3.3.